 Learn from your negative budget months.

 Hopefully, this post will help keep me more accountable.
-I don’t want to be a hypocrite who constantly tells people to budget and then gets too lazy to do it myself.
+I don’t want to be a hypocrite who constantly tells people to stay within a budget and then gets too lazy to do it myself.

 So now it is back to paying attention to my personal finances and actively budgeting rather than re-actively wishing I had done better.

 For more information on Budgeting you may want to check out these posts:

 - The Two Unbreakable Rules of Budgeting

 - How To Budget If You Have An Irregular Income

 - How To Set Up a Percentage-Based Budget